 Using the earliest protocol defined in the SDN environment, OpenFlow switch has evolved from OpenFlow v1.0. in 2011.
 OpenFlow v1.5.1 is the latest OpenFlow version that has support from switch vendors.

 How Does an SDN Switch Work?

 Whether it is a virtual (hypervisor-based) switch or a physical switch, an SDN switch only keeps the data plane (packet forwarding) in itself.
 The control plane (high-level routing) is decoupled from the SDN switch hardware but implemented in the SDN controller (an application running on the server or somewhere), which lies between network devices and applications.
 Every SDN switch in the SDN model is programmable by the SDN controller through SDN protocols.
 And communications between applications and devices are achieved by going through the SDN controller.

-In the SDN environment, network performance has become more delighting and network management has become more convenient in data centers and enterprises, of which SDN switch is one typical product of this technology.
-SDN switch using protocols like OpenFlow well meets the requirements of network virtualization in an open networking environment.
+In the SDN environment, network performance has become more delightful and network management has become more convenient in data centers and enterprises, of which SDN switch is one typical product of this technology.
+SDN switches using protocols like OpenFlow well meet the requirements of network virtualization in an open networking environment.
 Its wide deployment in different network infrastructures is not hard to see in the foreseeable future.